The Enscape Custom Asset Library is an additional option for users who want to place their own custom assets into their projects.

 Once you have set the materials correctly, you can update the Thumbnail.
 You will need to set up your model in the Preview viewport, which is essentially how your Thumbnail will appear in the Custom Asset Library.

-You should position the asset as you want to see it in the Library using the same navigation controls that are available in the Enscape Viewport (ie. W,S;A;D;Q;E to move, as well as right mouse button to orbit, mouse wheel to move in / out).
+You should position the asset as you want to see it in the Custom Asset Library using the same navigation controls that are available in the Enscape Viewport (ie. W,S;A;D;Q;E to Move, right click to Orbit, mouse wheel to Move in /out and numpad for Standard Views ie. 2,8;6;4;5).
 You can also Scale or change the Up Axis of the asset.

 Navigating the Preview Viewport

-Close the Customer Asset Editor dialog using the X button and your custom asset should now be listed in the Custom Asset Library.
+Close the Custom Asset Editor dialog using the X button and your custom asset should now be listed in the Custom Asset Library.
 Sometimes it may take a few seconds to appear, or you can restart the Custom Asset Library.
+You will also be able to see any new Categories that you might have created in the Custom Asset Library.

 Newly Created Custom Asset

-You can then always edit the asset further by clicking on the Edit Asset button.
+You can always edit the newly created asset further by clicking on the Edit Asset button.

 Edit Newly Created Custom Asset